Where 1,300 Years of Tradition Meets Modern Mastery

 Trip Highlights

-• Wagashi Sweet-Making Demonstration, Vintage Kimono Shopping & Dotonbori Street Food Tour
+- Wagashi Sweet-Making, Kintsugi Workshop, Vintage Kimono Shopping & Dotonbori Street Food Tour in Osaka.

 Japan is a country of exquisite contradictions—where bullet trains glide past ancient temples, where master craftsmen practice arts unchanged for centuries alongside cutting-edge innovation, and where the simple act of pouring tea becomes a meditation on beauty and impermanence.